| |

 WHEAT:

-Wheat futures are 3 to 8 cents lower at midday with the strong dollar
+Wheat futures are 8 to 10 cents higher at midday as trade scores multiweek

 David Fiala can be reached at dfiala@futuresone.com